 Burlap Sac Designs – Delight at the works of locally based designer Kayley Therrien as she combines unexpected treasures with metal and stone to create truly unusual adornments for men and women. www.burlapsac.com

-Caricatures by Suzanne – Take home a unique souvenir of your festival weekend.
+Caricatures by Susanne – Take home a unique souvenir of your festival weekend.
 These quirky, fun drawings are a unique record of your folk fest experience. ( www.members.shaw.ca/artforms )

-Dahlia Drive – Dahlia Drive gathers discarded women’s slips and men’s shirts and reworks them with colour, images and textures to create one of a kind fashion for the unique individual. www.dahliadrive.com
+Dahlia Drive – Dahlia Drive gathers discarded women’s slips and men’s shirts and reworks them with colour, images and textures to create one of a kind fashion for the unique individual.
+The newest collection is called Ravens, Eagles, Polka Dots; a collaboration with reknown Haida artists Reg Davidson. www.dahliadrive.com

 Flight Path Designs – Our leather accessories are made with a commitment to creating an alternative to mass produced products, and to supporting local economies.
 All our pieces are created with attention to detail, design and functionality. ( www.flightpathdesigns.etsy.com )

 Fwegga Leather Design – Fwegga Leather Design has been making unique leather products for almost a decade.
 Every time you visit Fwegga’s booth, you can be sure to find something new!
 Leather masks, belts, mini top hats are only a sampling of the items you might find.